 At the Martin James Network, we are committed to diversity, inclusion and equity.
 This is driven by our vision for a society in which every individual is valued and where all dreams can be realised without fear, limitation or prejudice.
 We believe that with diversity comes power of diverse thought processes, a difference in perspective and improved creativity and innovation.
 In a world where technology makes us all so connected, we need to remember our humanity.
 We are committed to fearless futures, where everyone is valued for their difference.

 The Martin James Network is formed from a variety of organisations from charities to leading-edge technology brands, that operate in different sectors.
 We range from start-ups to well-established brands that have been in business for over 15 year.
 This means that we have a variety of different business needs and challenges.
 However, we are committed to having a representative workforce, that reflect our service users, customers and communities in which we serve.
 The Network has a Diversity Charter established, which outlines some of the ways in which we aim to address this statement.
-In addition to this, we have invested in a dedicated Head of Inclusion, Loreal Stokes.
-She joined in February 2021 and has joined to oversee the long-term diversity and inclusion strategy.

 Our Inclusive Culture